cloudtostreet/Sen1Floods11/README.md

 | VH_thresh | Threshold used for Sentinel-1 VH band to classify water in reference S1 classification |
 | train_chip | Number of chips used for training |
 | val_chip | Number of chips used for validation |

-## Example Use
-Main_Training_Stuff.ipynb runs shows how to go through the training loop with the dataset.
-Test_Models.ipynb runs shows how to go evaluate a model on the test sets.